 Travelling was my favorite activity.
 I came to realize that experiencing different cultures and ways of life was important to me because it had made my own worldview expand.
 Broadening my horizons made me feel vital and alive.

 How to replicate that feeling from my couch at home?
 An answer came surprisingly from the podcasts and audiobooks I listened to during my enforced rests.
 I found I enjoyed learning about history, as a way to travel from my armchair.
 (I’m a ).
 Learning feels like time well spent, whether it’s listening to a historical mystery or an episode of a podcast on ancient Egypt.
 After all, curiosity keeps your brain healthy and young.
 What do you geek out about?
-It can be anything, from an academic subject, to a hobby, to DIY project techniques.
+It can be anything, from an academic subject to a hobby, to DIY project techniques.
 Intentionally find ways to learn about things you find interesting, from online classes, podcasts, audiobooks, or just connecting with interesting people online and asking them questions.
-Time that feels spent on rewarding things makes meaning.
+The time that feels spent on rewarding things makes meaning.

-Over time I came to see that there is a lot of life to live here, in ordinary life, without globetrotting or being career driven.
+Over time I came to see that there is a lot of life to live here, in ordinary life, without globetrotting or being career-driven.
 I never appreciated that B.F., assuming everyday life was boring and humdrum.
 But in learning to be mindful and still, I’ve found how much I missed before, and how much being present enriches my life.
-Being on autopilot, or always looking ahead, meant I whizzed past sunsets, birdsong, long hugs, savoured meals, belly laughs and so many other moments.
+Being on autopilot, or always looking ahead, meant I whizzed past sunsets, birdsong, long hugs, savored meals, belly laughs and so many other moments.
 Connecting to the beauty and wonder all around us via our senses is possible, even while in pain, even at home.
 Finding ways to feel that makes life more worthwhile.
 Mindfulness as a practice, or just realizing the need to be present, means showing up for moments big, and small.
 Choose to stay with an experience instead of reaching for a distraction.

 And the difficult experiences of chronic pain, surviving the limitations, still mean that you are living fully.
-I’ve grown in strength, resilience, compassion, self confidence and patience in ways I never would have before my illness.
+I’ve grown in strength, resilience, compassion, self-confidence, and patience in ways I never would have before my illness.
 After all, what else really is the point of life other than to become a better, wiser version of ourselves on this journey?
 This is another way to have a purpose in life.
 I’ve come to value growing as a person as one of my most important accomplishments, instead of getting promotions, keeping up with the Joneses, or any of the other markers we are taught to measure our success by.
-Without fibro, I would have let external factors determine my self worth.
+Without fibro, I would have let external factors determine my self-worth.
 It’s not that I’m grateful for fibromyalgia, or that I’m glad I have it, but I have found a way to make meaning out of it, and find a silver lining.
 I’m developing as I go; it’s a work in progress, but a worthwhile one.

-I’ve written before about the critical importance to our happiness of self expression and contributing to something greater than ourselves.
+I’ve written before about the critical importance to our happiness of self-expression and contributing to something greater than ourselves.
 We are often taught that the only way to do this is to work and be a “productive citizen.”
-However, there are so many other ways to find connection, such as sharing your story and finding online relationships, to learn from and support others.
+However, there are so many other ways to find connections, such as sharing your story and finding online relationships, to learn from and support others.
 Writing on my blog and now writing as a freelancer, has transformed my life.
 Volunteering, supporting others online, teaching, mentoring, and sharing your experience are all ways to contribute, big and small.

-We find meaning in our relationships, in our faith and in our philosophies.
-But we have to be present, open and engaged to really benefit from these resources.
+We find meaning in our relationships, in our faith, and in our philosophies.
+But we have to be present, open, and engaged to really benefit from these resources.
 That doesn’t happen overnight!
 But tuning in to our senses, our inner strengths, our creativity, our intrinsic interests and sources of pleasure allows us to connect to the world in ways that create and cultivate meaning in our lives.
-This is a form of strengths based healing – leveraging your inner resources to create a life fully experienced, and well lived – in spite of adversity.
+This is a form of strengths-based healing – leveraging your inner resources to create a life fully experienced, and well lived – in spite of adversity.